KDE/documentation-develop-kde-org/content/docs/plasma-mobile/ofono.md

 allows to make calls, send and receive sms and use the mobile broadband network.

-## Poring from oFono to ModemManager
+## Porting from oFono to ModemManager

 [Both](https://lists.ofono.org/hyperkitty/list/ofono@ofono.org/thread/OMC2GMOHMWXYNQOOSBKQH5VVIE4HVBXD/?sort=date) oFono and ModemManager are popular frameworks for the Telephony stack.